 GSI developed a drought contingency plan for the North Santiam River Watershed, an effort that will help local stakeholders assess drought vulnerability and build resiliency to future droughts.

-Drought contingency planning is growing increasingly important in the Pacific Northwest because of the effects of climate change on precipitation.
-For example, in recent years, some summertime river levels have reached historic lows due to rapid melting of low winter snow packs.
+Drought contingency planning is increasingly important in the Pacific Northwest because of the effects of climate change on precipitation.
+In recent years, some summertime river levels have reached historic lows due to rapid melting of low winter snow packs.
 In addition, in the North Santiam watershed, releases from Detroit Lake are managed according to federal regulations that provide flood protection and instream flows to foster recovery of threatened salmon and steelhead.
-Identifying a plan to manage such challenging conditions and build resiliency to minimize impacts to communities, local economies, and natural resources, is becoming imperative for water resource providers and managers.
+Given these challenging conditions, it is imperative for water providers and managers to create a plan to manage limited supplies and build resiliency to drought in order to minimize impacts to communities, local economies, and natural resources.

 - The drought monitoring framework gave stakeholders a tool to recognize and agree on drought stages.
 Higher drought stages trigger response actions for stakeholders to limit use and share water.
 We developed mitigation actions that enabled stakeholders to reduce risks and impacts even before a drought hits.